tasmota/docs/docs/Bluetooth_old.md

 <img src="../_media/bluetooth/itag.png" width=225><img src="../_media/bluetooth/itag2.png" width=225><img src="../_media/bluetooth/itag3.png" width=225>

 !!! tip
     You can activate a beacon with a beeper using command `IBEACON_%BEACONID%_RSSI 99` (ID is visible in webUI and SENSOR reports).
 This command can freeze the Bluetooth module and beacon scanning will stop.
-After a reboot of Tasmota the beacon will start beeping and scanning will resume. (untested on ESP32 native BLE)
+After a reboot of Tasmota the beacon will start beeping and scanning will resume.

-## Bluetooth Low Energy Sensors
+## Tasmota and BLE-sensors

-Different vendors offer Bluetooth solutions as part of the Xiaomi brand often under the Mijia label.
+Different vendors offer Bluetooth solutions as part of the XIAOMI family often under the MIJIA-brand (while AQUARA is the typical name for a ZigBee sensor).
 The sensors supported by Tasmota use BLE (Bluetooth Low Energy) to transmit the sensor data, but they differ in their accessibilities quite substantially.

-Basically all of them use of so-called „MiBeacons“ which are BLE advertisement packets with a certain data structure, which are broadcasted by the devices automatically while the device is not in an active Bluetooth connection.
+Basically all of them use of so-called „MiBeacons“ which are BLE advertisement packets with a certain data structure, which are broadcasted by the devices automatically while the device is not in an active bluetooth connection.
 The frequency of these messages is set by the vendor and ranges from one per 3 seconds to one per hour (for the battery status of the LYWSD03MMC).
 Motion sensors and BLE remote controls start to send when an event is triggered.
 These packets already contain the sensor data and can be passively received by other devices and will be published regardless if a user decides to read out the sensors via connections or not.
 Thus the battery life of a BLE sensor is not influenced by reading these advertisements and the big advantage is the power efficiency as no active bi-directional connection has to be established.
 The other advantage is, that scanning for BLE advertisements can happen nearly parallel (= very quick one after the other), while a direct connection must be established for at least a few seconds and will then block both involved devices for that time.
 This is therefore the preferred option, if technically possible (= for the supported sensors).